 Chief Executive Officer and Executive Director

 Paul was appointed CEO in June 2010.
-He has worked in the environmental field for more than 25 years as an environmental researcher, retailer, writer and ethical investment fund manager.
-Paul was one of the original co-founders of Planet Ark in 1992 and, apart from a short period in 2010, has been a Director of Planet Ark ever since.
+He has worked in the environmental field for over 30 years as an environmental innovator, educator and socially responsible investor.
+Paul was one of the original co-founders of Planet Ark in 1992 and been a Director ever since.
 Prior to working in the environmental field Paul spent 11 years in the financial services industry in research and advising roles.

-In 1986 Paul co-founded Australian Ethical Investment Ltd, which is Australia's first socially responsible fund manager with now over $1.5B under management.
+In 1986 Paul co-founded Australian Ethical Investment Ltd, which is Australia's first socially responsible investment manager with now over $3 Billion under management.
 In 1990 he also co-founded Australia's first environmental retailer, The Cleanhouse Effect.

-Paul is a member of the Australian Institute of Company Directors and sits on the Australian Packaging Covenant Council and the NSW Environmental Trust's Waste and Recycling Subcommittee.
+Paul is a member of the Australian Institute of Company Directors and sits on a number government and industry committees.